No reviews yet

 Music that is played during session

 Nothing is pre-recorded or taped.
-Authentic traditional amazonian icaros (medicine songs) are sung during ceremony.
+Authentic live traditional amazonian icaros are channeled during ceremony.

 The center accommodates private ceremonies with a single participant